shanto173/SQL_2024_Datetime/README.md

     Auto Update:

     TIMESTAMP: Yes, it can auto-update to the current timestamp
-    DATETIME: No, must be explicitly set
+    DATETIME: No, it must be explicitly set
     Conclusion
     Use TIMESTAMP: When you need to track changes automatically and you're working within the UTC range. used in social media where posts created and updated or edited frequently
     Use DATETIME: When you require a wider range or need to store the date and time as is without automatic conversions. when we store birthday date